City of Portland Core Values: Anti-racism | Equity | Transparency | Communication | Collaboration | Fiscal Responsibility

 Recruitment and Employment Incentives

-The Elected Official in charge may determine which regular or limited duration positions are key, or in need of special recruitment efforts and therefore merit recruitment and/or employment incentives.
-Such positions are not limited to directors of bureaus but may also include candidates whose job qualifications are uniquely suited to a particular City position or in a profession for which there are only a limited number of qualified candidates.
-Such positions should normally be identified as "key" before recruitment and examination efforts commence.
+The City Administrator, or designee, may determine which regular or limited duration positions are key, or in need of special recruitment efforts and therefore merit recruitment and/or employment incentives.
+Such positions are not limited to directors of bureaus but may also include candidates whose job qualifications are uniquely suited to a particular City position or in a profession for which there are only a limited number of qualified candidates and should be identified as "key" before recruitment and examination efforts begin.
 The following recruitment and employment expenses are authorized under these conditions:

 Travel Expenses